-Moonfruits, a sweet harmonizing duo from Eastern Ontario, will be opening for Greenbank.
+Moonfruits, a sweet harmonizing duo from Eastern Ontario, opened for Greenbank.
 Partners on and off stage, Alex Millaire & Kaitlin Milroy are practitioners of “folk bilingue”.
 Their latest project, Ste-Quelquepart, (Saint Somewhere), is an elaborate fiction, telling the tales of an imaginary village in Eastern Ontario.

 March 23, 2019